Common Issues in Disability Insurance Disputes: How Insurance Agents Can Be a Hero to Their Clients

 No written or oral misrepresentation or warranty therein made in the negotiations of a contract or policy of insurance, or in the application therefor, by the insured or in the insured’s behalf, shall be deemed material or defeat or void the policy or prevent its attaching, unless such misrepresentation or warranty is made with actual intent to deceive, or unless the matter represented increases the risk of loss.

 T.C.A. § 56-7-103.
-Tennessee courts have explained that, any representation in application for insurance which naturally and reasonably influences judgment of insurer in making contract is misrepresentation that “increases risk of loss” within statute relating to voiding policy because of misrepresentations by insured.
+Tennessee courts have explained that any representation in an application for insurance which naturally and reasonably influences judgment of the insurer in making a contract is a misrepresentation that “increases risk of loss” within statute relating to voiding policy because of misrepresentations by insured.
 Lane v.
 Travelers Indem.
 Co., 499 S.W.2d 643 (Tenn.
 Ct.
 App.
 1973).
 Tennessee Courts have also explained that, if the statement is made with actual intent to deceive or represented increases the risk of loss it does not matter that the misrepresentation is unrelated to the cause of the loss.
 Bagwell v.
 Canal Ins.
 Co., 663 F.2d 710 (Tenn.
 1981).
-When it has been determined that answers contained in insurance application were untrue it becomes question of law for court as to whether such misrepresentation materially increased risk of loss.
+When it has been determined that answers contained in the insurance application were untrue it becomes a question of law for court as to whether such misrepresentation materially increased risk of loss.
 Id.

 If an insurance company seeks to rescind a policy or to deny coverage due to false information on the application, the insurance company must prove that 1) that the insured’s answers on the insurance application were false, and 2) either that insured provided false answers with the intent to deceive the insurer or that the false answers materially increased the risk of loss.
 McDaniel v.Physicians Mut.
 Ins.
 Co., 621 S.W.2d 391, 393 (Tenn.
 1981); Womach v.
 Blue Cross & Blue Shield, 593 S.W.2d 294, 295 (Tenn.
 1980); see also Kentucky Central Life Ins.Co. v.
 Jones, 799 F. Supp.
 53, 55 (M.D.
 Tenn.
 1992).
 If the insurance company attempts to deny a claim on these grounds, the burden of proof is on the insurance company.
 Cummings v.
 Fed.
 Kemper Life Assurance Co., 908 F. Supp.
 512, 514 (E.D.
 Tenn.
 1995).